Frequently asked questions |

 I have been exposed to HIV.
 When should I do an HIV test?

-It is recommended to wait 6 weeks after exposure.
-The test does not turn reactive immediately after exposure.
 If you test too early, your test might still be negative, even though you are infected and very contagious.

 What do I have to do?